Sairam961/SIH-25010/README.md

 This solution provides agronomic knowledge to small-scale farmers, gives out scientific recommendations and  are presented in an understandable manner.

 ## Technical Approach
+Python's machine learning capabilities and Django's ecosystem are used in the Smart Crop Advisory System's Django-centric architecture.

+The system incorporates TensorFlow for AI-powered crop advisory services, Django Channels for real-time features and the Django's framework (REST) for the API development.

+So the technologies used are:
+Python 3.9+,
+Django 5.0+
+Django REST framework (DRF) 3.14+
+Django Channels
+TensorFlow 2.x
+Scikit-learn
+NumPy/Pandas (for Machine Learning algorithims)

 <h3>Remove These Lines</h3>
 <ul><li>Technologies to be used (e.g. programming languages, frameworks, hardware)
 </li>